 Matthew returned to school to pursue his PhD after running a small business in Ventura County for more than a decade.
 His other specialties include California Natural History, technical rock climbing and photography.
 Matthew graduated summa cum laude from the Brooks Institute of Photography and has spent more than 15 years working as a professional climbing guide.

-Matthew holds a Masters degree in economics from the University of California Santa Barbara.
-He expects to complete his PhD in environmental economics at the Bren School of Environmental Science and Management at UCSB in 2017.
+Matthew completed his doctorate in environmental economics at the Bren School of Environmental Science and Management at UC Santa Barbara.